hazendaz/jmockit1/README.md

 Considerations

-  - Testing confirmed to work through jdk 17
+  - Testing confirmed to work through jdk 21
   - Github Actions fail with testng and applet testing
   - New launcher pom in root to build entire project (extra modules rely on released copy of fork currently)

 Releasing

-  - Use jdk 8 as javadocs fail on anything newer, various attempts to update were preformed but javadocs is not giving any specific reason.
+  - Maven 'site' release currently does not handle well on multi module builds and therefore is not being released the the current time.
+This is being worked on.
+In meantime use the original site which is still available.